 Tower Hill Tube, meet by the Tower Hill Tram coffee stall | Map

-Short description: "a shtetl called Whitechapel"
+"a shtetl called Whitechapel"

-Short description: "splinter-sharp guides,* gripping history"
+"splinter-sharp guides* and gripping history"

-Long description: Traces the history of London's Jewish community in the East End.
+Traces the history of London's Jewish community in the East End.
 A tale that embraces the poverty of the pogrom refugees and the glittering success of the Rothschilds; the eloquence of Prime Minister Disraeli and the spiel of the Petticoat Lane stallholder; the poetry of Isaac Rosenberg and the poetry-in-motion of Abe Saperstein's Harlem Globetrotters.
 Set amid the alleys and back streets of colourful Spitalfields and Whitechapel, it's a tale of synagogues and sweatshops, Sephardim and soup kitchens.
-Whenever possible we visit** the historic Bevis Marks synogogue.
+Whenever possible we visit** the historic Bevis Marks synagogue.
 Morris, who's in charge there, lays on a fascinating talk, fields questions, etc.*** What's not to like?

-*"We toured the Jewish quarter (East End) with Shaughan...he was marvelous...extremely knowledgeable...knows how to tell a story!
+*"We toured the Jewish quarter (East End) with Shaughan...he was marvellous...extremely knowledgeable...knows how to tell a story!
 I could see going back to London and doing London Walks tours every day.
 It was really that good.
 Thanks Shaughan!!!"
 Karen S. (Alexandria, Virginia).

 **For which there's a small entrance fee